-Development of skills in recognizing, evaluation, and writing about ideas drawn from readings in a variety of disciplines.
-Five to seven analytic essays.
-Emphases on rhetorical argument, revision strategies, and information literacy.
-Formal instruction about research skills (locating and evaluating secondary sources, and integrating, citing, and documenting these sources).
-Articulation, development, and support of thesis.
+Development of informative, critical, and persuasive writing.
+Emphases on grammatical control, precision of language, consideration of audience, rhetorical strategies, revision, information literacy, and articulation, development, and support of thesis.
+Three to five formal essays total, including substantial revision.
+Individual conferences with instructor to discuss student's writing.
 Required of first year students.
 Non-native speakers of English take Writing 101 sophomore year.
 Successful completion of the IL components of Wr 101 and Wr 202 fulfills one of the Core IL requirements.